Vish501/Data-Science-Template/README.md

-# data-science-template
+# DS and ML Boilerplate Repo Structure
-Template structure for Data Science Projects
+A boilerplate repository template for DS and ML projects.